llm-bible/llm-bible.github.io/_publications/deepseekai2024deepseek.markdown

 bibkey: deepseekai2024deepseek
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.02954"}
-tags: ['ARXIV', 'Fine Tuning', 'GPT', 'LLM', 'Pretraining Methods', 'Scaling Laws', 'Supervised', 'Tools']
+tags: ['ARXIV', 'Efficiency And Optimization', 'Fine Tuning', 'GPT', 'LLM', 'PRE Training', 'Reinforcement Learning', 'Tools']
 ---
 The rapid development of open-source large language models (LLMs) has been truly remarkable.
 However the scaling law described in previous literature presents varying conclusions which casts a dark cloud over scaling LLMs.
 We delve into the study of scaling laws and present our distinctive findings that facilitate scaling of large scale models in two commonly used open-source configurations 7B and 67B.
 Guided by the scaling laws we introduce DeepSeek LLM a project dedicated to advancing open-source language models with a long-term perspective.
 To support the pre-training phase we have developed a dataset that currently consists of 2 trillion tokens and is continuously expanding.
 We further conduct supervised fine-tuning (SFT) and Direct Preference Optimization (DPO) on DeepSeek LLM Base models resulting in the creation of DeepSeek Chat models.
 Our evaluation results demonstrate that DeepSeek LLM 67B surpasses LLaMA-2 70B on various benchmarks particularly in the domains of code mathematics and reasoning.
 Furthermore open-ended evaluations reveal that DeepSeek LLM 67B Chat exhibits superior performance compared to GPT-3.5.